Delmat237/Delmat237/README.md

 - 🌱 I’m currently learning Python Libraries
 - 👨‍💻 All of my projects are available at https://github.com/Delmat237/
-- 📫 How to reach me azangueleonel9@gmail.com s
+- 📫 How to reach me azangueleonel9@gmail.com

 ⚡ Fun fact I'm a passionate learner
 #